Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 Tiny blue paw print bullet point

-There is a widely held belief that AKC or AKC papers guarantee quality.
+There is a widely held belief that registration "papers" guarantee quality.
 This is just not true.
-The American Kennel Club (AKC) is a registry body.
 A registration certificate identifies the dog as the offspring of a known sire and dam, born on a known date and NOTHING MORE.

-Please see: http://www.akc.org/reg/about.cfm for the full American Kennel Club explanation of their Registry and how it works.
+Please see the Dog Registration FAQ page and Rules Applying to Registration and Discipline for the full American Kennel Club explanation of their Registry and how it works.
 This is interesting reading, addresses many misconceptions, and also spells out the AKC's responsbilities, the breeder/seller's responsibilities, and the buyer's responsibilities.

 Tiny blue paw print bullet point